How long did you wait for your very own “Save the Date” moment?

 Modern Jewish Wedding Invitations

-The same rules apply to wedding invitations.
+The same is true in Jewish wedding invitations.

 This Jewish wedding card was an easy choice for the “Top Modern Invitation” award.